NOTE 4: SIGNIFICANT ACCOUNTING POLICIES

 Concentrations of Credit Risk

 Financial instruments and related items, which potentially subject the Company to concentrations of credit risk, consist primarily of cash and cash equivalents.
 The Company places its cash and temporary cash investments with credit quality institutions.
 At times, such amounts may be in excess of the FDIC insurance limit.
-The Company does not have accounts receivable and allowance for doubtful accounts on June 30, 2018 and December 31, 2017.
+The Company does not have allowance for doubtful accounts at June 30, 2019 and December 31, 2018.
+The Company had -0- accounts receivable at June 30, 2019 and -0- at December 31, 2018.

 Net Loss per Common Share